Alfred G. Mayer: Education

-Mayor was born in Frederick, Maryland, the son of Katherine Duckett (Goldsborough) and Alfred Marshall Mayer.
+Mayor was born in Sunnyside, Frederick, Maryland, the son of Katherine Duckett (Goldsborough) and Alfred Marshall Mayer.
+His mother died shortly after his birth and he grew up with his father and his step-mother Maria Snowden.
+His father became a professor of physics at Stevens Institute.
 He was of part German descent.
+An uncle Frank Blackwell Mayer was a French-trained artist.
+Another uncle Brantz Mayer was an archeologist.
 Dropping out from school at age sixteen, he began to work in a machinist's shop.
-To please the request of his father, Alfred enrolled in the Stevens Institute of Technology.
-After many years of physics-related work in several universities, Mayor left his position to pursue a career in natural history, a great interest of his.
-Professor Lucian I. Blake, one of Mayor's many mentors and professor of University of Kansas, stated that," [Alfred was] successful in Physics,...his true taste and longings were toward natural history."
+To please the request of his father, Alfred enrolled in the Stevens Institute of Technology and graduated ME in 1889.
+He worked with Professor Michaelson at Clark University for a year, then with Lucien Blake at the University of Kansas (1890–92) and then shifted to biology at Harvard University in 1892.
+He studied the colors and patterns of butterflies and moths under Edward L. Mark and was encouraged by Alexander Agassiz at Newport.
+Agassiz also had him study marine organisms.
+Professor Blake stated that," [Alfred was] successful in Physics,...his true taste and longings were toward natural history."
+He accompanied Agassiz in 1892-93 on a cruise in the Bahamas and in 1896 he visited the Great Barrier Reef.
 In 1897, he graduated from Harvard University with a Sc.D.